gavmere/LeagueOfLegendsAnalysis/README.md

 - freqEncodedBaron: This new feature represents the proportion of 0s and 1s for "firstbaron", instead of simply 0s and 1s.
 - freqEncodedHerald: This new feature represents the proportion of 0s and 1s for "firstherald", instead of simply 0s and 1s.

-We tested many combinations of the features above, but in the end, we stuck with the following for our final model: assists, gamelength, Dragons Per Second, Heralds Per Second, Barons Per Second, K/D, dragons, heralds, barons, numFirsts, and result.

 For our final model's features, we used the following, grouped by the category of feature.

 ---